cwchentw/lightweight-cms/content/tip/tools-for-unix.md

 This article illustrates the usage of our utility scripts on Unix-equivalent systems.

-## Migrate a Local mdcms Repository to a New Site
+## Migrate a Local Lightweight CMS Repository to a New Site

 Invoke the following command: